AviTrader sponsorship ad

 By David Dundas

-The people entrusted with this responsibility, aircraft mechanics, play a pivotal role in ensuring every flight meets strict operational standards.
+The entrusted with this responsibility, aircraft mechanics, play a pivotal role in ensuring every meets strict operational standards.
 As the aviation industry evolves, the debate between specialisation and multi-skilled mechanics has become increasingly relevant.
 Each approach offers unique benefits and challenges, impacting efficiency, cost, , and safety.

 The Role of Aircraft Mechanics